Aloo Tikki is one of my most favorite snacks in India.

 If you don’t want to waste time on all other garnishes and accompaniments, you can also enjoy it with Tomato Ketchup.
 It tastes equally good!

-For health-conscious foodies, you can make it more healthy by using the shallow-frying technique instead of deep-frying technique.
+You can also make it a lighter version with the shallow-frying technique instead of the deep-frying technique.

 Alright now, let’s get started with the recipe.